gohugoio/hugo/content/en/commands/hugo_convert.md

 ---
 ## hugo convert

-Convert your content to different formats
+Convert front matter to another format

 ### Synopsis

-Convert your content (e.g. front matter) to different formats.
+Convert front matter to another format.

 See convert's subcommands toJSON, toTOML and toYAML for more information.